 Our process of tubal reversal is designed from beginning to end to minimize your discomfort both in the process and after you go home.
-We have done so many reversals that we can do them through a 2 to 3 inch incision.
+We have done so many reversals that do them through a 4-inch incision.
 The pain that patients feel after pelvic surgery is usually incisional pain; tubal ligation reversals are no different.
 The smaller the incision, the less the pain and the sooner you feel like going back to work.

 If you had your tubal ligation through laparoscopy, you should be pleasantly surprised when you have a reversal in our clinic.
 Patients tell us all the time that it was less uncomfortable to have their reversal than it was to have the tubal ligation in the first place.

-When we have put your tubes back together and dye tested them to make sure they are open we close the incision in layers injecting a long acting anesthetic in each layer as we go.
-This anesthetic reduces your discomfort in the first 24 hours and as a result, you move around more than you would without it.
-Moving around after surgery helps healing, you feel better sooner and you go back to work earlier.
+After we have put your tubes back together and dye tested them to make sure they are open, we close the incision in layers injecting a long-acting anesthetic in each layer as we go.
+This anesthetic reduces your discomfort in the first 24 hours allowing you to move around more than you would without it.
+Moving around after surgery helps the healing process.
+You will feel better sooner and can go back to work earlier.

 Pregnancy after tubal reversal: How long before I will be ready to try to conceive?

 Unless your reversal is particularly difficult, you may try as soon as you like.
 I am aware that some people say you should wait several months before trying but our experience is that most can try as soon as they want.
-We always dye test our patient’s tubes and every once and a while we are not satisfied with the dye test so we take the tube back apart to redo the tubal reversal.
-We remove the sutures and have to pull the tube apart because the tissues are already healing in a matter of minutes.
+We always dye test our patient’s tubes.
+Every once in a while we are not satisfied with the dye test.
+In these cases, we take the tube apart and redo the tubal reversal.
+We remove the sutures and pull the tube apart because the tissues begin healing in a matter of minutes.
 We have recently been able to secure the tubes of our Essure reversal patients in a way that permits them to begin trying right away.

-We always have plenty of time after your tubal reversal to discuss your results and if we need you to wait before trying to conceive we will tell you then.
+We always have plenty of time after your tubal reversal to discuss your results and will tell you if you need to wait before trying to conceive.
 We used to tell patients to wait a month but we noticed that few were paying any attention because some were getting pregnant right away.

 What do I do if I think I’m pregnant?

 Three things need to be done the minute you miss a menstrual period.
-First you need to get one of the urine stick tests.
+First, you need to get one of the urine stick tests.
 If that is positive, you need a quantitative blood pregnancy test (an HCG test).
-The third thing is to get your doctor to order or do a vaginal ultrasound to make sure the baby is in the womb.
+The third thing is to get your doctor to order or perform a vaginal ultrasound to make sure the baby is in the womb.

 The concern with early pregnancy detection is ectopic or tubular pregnancy.
 Any time you have surgery on your tubes you increase the risk of ectopic pregnancy.
 This is true even if you just have your tubes tied.
 Like so many things in life, there is an easy way to fix this problem and a hard way.
 If you catch a tubal pregnancy early on you can treat it with a shot or pills.
-If you let it go on, you will end up having surgery and loose a tube.
-Wherever you go to have a tubal reversal I hope you remember this.
-If you come here for your tubal ligation reversal you will have a review session with me about ectopic pregnancy early detection and you will be given a cell phone number to call us any time you want.
+If you let it go on, you will end up having surgery and lose a tube.
+Wherever you go to have a tubal reversal, I hope you remember this.
+If you come to Lakeshore Tubal Reversal Center, you will have a review session with me about ectopic pregnancy early detection and will be given a cell phone number to call us any time you want.